A Workplace Culture of Fun, Trust and High-Performance for Your Virtual Staff

 Transparency and ease of communication means the whole team is aware of procedures and practices, and if any of those don’t work, your employees see it– and tell you.
 Freelancers are always in step with what’s new and what’s great.

 Let go of outdated and useless practices.
 Step toward a better one.
+Your workforce are digital nomads who prefer working WITH the boss.
 Simple.
 Of course, for this to happen, there has to be enough trust, humility and comfort between you and your team to examine, accept and change.

 No charging ahead blindly: pause before starting.